ibm-cloud-docs/AnalyticsEngine/provisioning-concepts.md

 On a Spark 3.1 or Spark 3.3 runtime, you can submit Spark applications written in the following languages: Scala 2.12, Python 3.9, and R 3.6.3.

 Note that the language versions are upgraded periodically to keep the runtime free from any security vulnerabilities.

+You can always override the Spark runtime version when you submit an application.
+For details on what to add to the payload, see [Passing the runtime Spark version when submitting an application](/docs/AnalyticsEngine?topic=AnalyticsEngine-spark-app-rest-api#pass-spark-version).

 ### Instance home
 {: #instance-home}